mehulagg/gitlab/doc/development/contributing/style_guides.md

 ```

 Public attributes should only be used if they are accessed outside of the class.
-However, when only being accessed internally, there should not be a strong opinion on accessing them directly
+However, when only being accessed internally, there should not be a strong opinion on accessing them directly via `@my_var`
-or using `attr_reader` in the private section of the class.
+or by accessing them with an `attr_reader` in the private section of the class.

 ## Database migrations